Skyscanner/backpack-ios/UNRELEASED.md

 **Fixed:**

-- Backpack/TextView:
-  - Fix to be dark mode compatible

-- Backpack/Spinner:
-  - Fix to be dark mode compatible

-- Backpack/Switch:
-  - Fix to be dark mode compatible

-- Backpack/NavigationBar:
-  - Fix to be dark mode compatible

-- Backpack/Calendar:
-  - Fix to be dark mode compatible
+- Fix components on be dark mode

 - Backpack/Dialog:
   - Fix to be dark mode compatible